 PayPal lets you create templates for your invoices, so you don’t have to start from scratch each time you bill a customer.
 You can also save frequently-used line items, and contacts for easy entry.
 Attach files, like quotes or contracts, and even add a memo to yourself that the customer won’t see.

 With ZipBooks you can easily duplicate any existing invoice for repeated use.
 Save line items and customer and vendor information for quick creation every time.
 Add notes and terms (and save them as your default), attach files, and make an invoice recurring so you can set it and forget it.

-View the convenient invoice history to see any actions taken, like payments received, or reminders sent.
-From your invoice list, you’ll be able to see at a glance which invoices have been sent, which have been viewed by your customers, which have partial payments, and which have been paid in full.
+View the convenient invoice history to see any actions taken, like payments received or reminders sent.
+From your invoice list, you’ll be able to see at a glance which invoices have been sent, which have been viewed, which have been paid in part, and which have been paid in full.
 Sort your list to see only certain invoices, like those of a specific status, customer, or tag.

 With PayPal you don’t have to pay anything to create and send your invoices.
 There are no setup fees and no monthly subscriptions.
 But you do pay when your customer pays you.
 It’s 2.9% + $0.30 per transaction.

-With a ZipBooks Starter plan you can send as many invoices as you need for free, and you only pay a fee for credit card payments.
+With a ZipBooks Starter plan you can send as many invoices as you need for free, and you only pay the fee for credit card payments.
 Specify which payment types are acceptable for each invoice, and pay nothing for cash or check payments that you receive and record.